Press Kit & Poster

-A group of volunteers gathers in a modern-day monastery to support and film a month-long retreat, the Tabula Rasa Mystery School.
+A group of strangers comes together at a modern-day monastery for a month-long retreat, the Tabula Rasa Mystery School.

 This monastery has only two guidelines: no private thoughts and no people-pleasing.
 All who come are offered an opportunity to live by these guidelines and open up to authenticity and trust with each other.

-The film crew arrives with the intention of filming the Mystery School.
+Among the newcomers is a film crew that arrives with the intention of filming the Mystery School.
 However, intense emotions quickly rise to the surface as the crew attempts to adopt an “intuitive” approach to filming and a new way of being together.
 In the meantime, the kitchen volunteers are going through the dismantling of egoic pride, jealousy, and identity.
 The cameras captured the intimate healing process of those involved.

 Take Me Home takes you on a journey as its characters break free from repression and avoidance in the face of difficult emotions.
 It is a song, an experience of love, and a witness to the perfection of the plan for awakening.
 Every prayer is answered, every tear wiped, and every encounter destined.